-Originally from Dallas, Texas, Sujal Manohar aims to research the positive impact of the arts on patient experiences and outcomes.
+Sujal Manohar is pursuing an MD at Baylor College of Medicine.
+Originally from Dallas, Texas, Sujal aims to research the positive impact of the arts on patient experiences and outcomes.
 She graduated Phi Beta Kappa and summa cum laude with a B.S. in neuroscience, B.A. in visual arts, and minor in chemistry from Duke University, where she was also recognized as an Alice M. Baldwin Scholar.